apostrophecms/docs/docs/guide/piece-pages.md

 Index page URLs, like other page URLs, generally are constructed from the base domain/URL (the home page URL) plus their slug.
 Page slugs include forward slashes and, by default, the path of their parent page, if they have one.

 If the home page URL was `https://example.rocks` and the "Articles" index page had the slug `/articles`, the "Articles" page URL would be **`https://example.rocks/articles`**.
-This is the way all Apostrophe pages work.

 Show pages are extensions of their index page.
 To that end, their URLs are the index page url plus the piece slug.
 Piece slugs do not have slashes or look like a URL path on their own since pieces can be used in many ways.